Bun for Startups: Editor's Take

 Bun Alternatives Worth Considering

-Bun is a credible option in the developer tools category for startup teams.
+Bun is a credible option in the developer & it category for startup teams.
 The Free & Open Source deal through SaaSOffers makes it more accessible than the standard pricing would suggest.
 Combine it with the SaaSOffers deal and the math usually works out for early-stage budgets.

 What are the main pros of Bun?